METALS-Zinc hits 3-month low on scepticism over China buoyancy

 By Eric Onstad

-LONDON, Dec 2 (Reuters) - Zinc sank to its lowest in nearly three months on Monday and most other industrial metals posted losses as investors doubted that upbeat manufacturing data in China pointed to an economic recovery.
+LONDON, Dec 2 (Reuters) - Zinc sank to its lowest in nearly three months on Monday and other industrial metals also posted losses as investors doubted that upbeat manufacturing data in China pointed to an economic recovery.

 Factory activity in top metals consumer China expanded at the fastest rate in three years, a private sector survey showed on Monday, reinforcing strong government data released on Saturday.